Al-Mukhtar Brigades: History

 The al-Mukhtar Brigades was founded in 2013, two years after the end of the 2011 Bahraini uprising.
 The group has carried out around 200 attacks in the country, primarily involving the use of improvised explosive devices against security forces and Peninsula Shield Force officers.
 While attacks have decreased since 2018, the organization is still active.
 After the assassination of Qasem Soleimani, the Brigades signed a statement publicly condemning the United States' action and warning of retaliatory attacks.
 The document stated that it "consider[s] all its [the United States'] interests and presence in Bahrain to be legitimate targets" and vowed to carry out attacks on US targets in Bahrain.

 In June 2017, the group hacked the Twitter account of a Bahraini politician who had previously served as Foreign Minister.

-The Mukhtar brigades also have activities abroad, and have intervened in the Syrian civil war to support regime forces, where the Small Wars Journal says they collaborate with Hezbollah.
+The Mukhtar brigades also have activities abroad, and have intervened in the Syrian civil war to support Syrian government forces, where the Small Wars Journal says they collaborate with Hezbollah.
 The organization has publicly admitted its close ties to the Iraqi pro-Iranian Kata'ib al-Imam Ali and Saraya al-Khorasani paramilitaries.